Fried Fish Cake

 Pro Tips

-- Use within hours of purchase for best texture
+- Best consumed within 24 hours of frying for optimal texture

 Origin & Heritage